• Skip to primary navigation

 The Gibson Factory tour costs just $10 a person and takes about 45 minutes, start to finish.
 You get to walk through the entire guitar-making process, from raw wood materials through the intricate process of binding, neck-fitting, painting, buffing, and tuning that creates these iconic musical instruments.

-7. Visit the Memphis Rock n' Soul Museum
+Memphis Rock n' Soul Museum

 If you want a solid, interactive, informative education about the history of Southern music and the Memphis sound, the Memphis Rock n' Soul Museum is the place to visit.